diter89/simple-cli-shell/README.md

-# Simple-cli
+# Simple-cli-shell

-**Simple-cli** is an enhanced shell wrapper with rich UI, multi-shell completion, and environment detection.
+**Simple-cli-shell** is an enhanced shell wrapper with rich UI, multi-shell completion, and environment detection.

 Experimental / Toy Project | **License:** MIT (use/modify freely, no restrictions)
 **As-is:** No warranty, no support